How to Post/Upload FormData (multipart/form-data) with Angular 10, TypeScript and HttpClient

 .

-There are various ways to work with forms in JavaScript and HTML.
-Also different frameworks (such as Angular) added other ways to handle forms.
+Forms can be used in a variety of ways in JavaScript and HTML.
+Different frameworks (such as Angular) have also added new ways to handle forms.

-, A browser API for handling forms data just like its name suggests.
-This API provides methods and properties that enable you to have access and work with form elements and their values in a straightforward way.
+In this tutorial, we'll look at 'FormData,' a browser API for handling form data, as the name implies.
+This API provides methods and properties that allow you to easily access and work with form elements and their values.

 encoding.

-How to use FormData in Angular 10?
+How to use FormData in angular 18

 $ ng generate component upload